 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-A member’s retirement benefit consists of a monthly pension benefit and an Annuity Savings Account (ASA).
+Your retirement benefit has two parts: a monthly pension benefit and an Annuity Savings Account (ASA).

-To apply for a regular (unreduced) retirement benefit, a member must meet one of the following criteria:
+To apply for a regular (unreduced) retirement benefit, you must be:

 |Age||Percentage of Benefit|

-The amount of a member’s monthly pension benefit is based on the following factors:
+The amount of your monthly pension benefit is based on the following factors:

 |Final average salary||$50,000.00||$|

 |Years of service||x 30||x|